bgigurtsis/blog/_posts/2025-02-16-securingrds.md

 Above: trying to create an interface endpoint on a VPC without a NAT gateway.

-Instead of paying, we can simply not use the public subnets, not attach an internet gateway, and limit internet access that way.
-I think this is still a secure way of doing things?
-But please feel free to tell me otherwise!
+Instead of paying, we can create a regular VPC with 2 public / private subnets, and attached the endpoint interfaces to the private subnets.
+This is still (I think) secure as there is no internet or NAT gateway to allow for public connections.

 # Part 2: Implementing Secure Access